When switching over to using a natural perfume, you may notice the scents fade quicker compared with synthetic fragrances…

-Synthetic fragrances last longer as the molecules are designed to maintain their scent, whereas natural scents will break down over the minutes and hours their exposed to light and air, revealing the many different notes as they evaporate.
+Synthetic fragrances last longer as the molecules are designed to maintain their scent, whereas natural scents will break down over the minutes and hours in which they are exposed to the light and air around them, revealing the many different notes as they evaporate.

-One Seed share how there are a few contributing factors as to why some natural perfumes last longer than others:
+One Seed, a natural perfume company, share how there are a few contributing factors as to why some natural perfumes last longer than others:

 – Composition: A perfume that contains more deeper heavier (base) notes will generally last longer on the skin than one composed mainly of lighter, fresher notes